StuyPulse/team694.github.io/resources/tutorials/fundraising/index.md

 4. System of Monitoring Sales: it's necessary to track the amount of candy you buy and how much your team sells to track your profits.
 This can be anything from a computerized system to a spreadsheet, but it must be accurate.
 Ot things you may need but aren't completely necessary
 1. Storage place – it may be difficult to match up when you bring in your candy and when your team members sell it
-2. Publicity – for Stuypulse, word of mouth worked just fine.
+2. Publicity – for StuyPulse, word of mouth worked just fine.
 You may need to make announcements or something similar.

-As an example, this is how Stuypulse carried out it's candy sales:
+As an example, this is how StuyPulse carried out it's candy sales:
-1. People: Stuypulse is a fairly large team, so we have a large base of people to work with.
+1. People: StuyPulse is a fairly large team, so we have a large base of people to work with.
 All team members were required to sell at least $200 dollars worth of candy in five months, and any money above that would go to their trip dues.
 2. Time: Team members would carry their candy into all their classes and sell to all 3,500 hungry mouths in our school, from late September all the way to February.
 3. Money: We bought large amounts of candy wholesale from Costco, which came up to about $0.55 per candy.
 Our system was to sell this candy to our team members at $0.85, who then sold it to our school at $1.00.
 That way, everyone makes a profit!
 4. System of Monitoring Sales: We had a custom made website with logins for every team member and an online database that we would update with daily candy sales for each member.
 Every member could track their sales online if they wanted.
 A spreadsheet on a computer or even pen-and-paper would do the same thing.
 5. Storage: During the year our shipping crate sits in the hallway and is filled to the brim with candy.
 Afterschool team parents would drive candy in and we would fill it, and every morning team members would go to the crate and buy candy.
-6. Publicity: It was well established that Stuypulse members were the go-to people to go for candy just by word of mouth.
+6. Publicity: It was well established that StuyPulse members were the go-to people to go for candy just by word of mouth.
 We adjusted the candy we bought to reflect popular tastes in our school (Twix and Pop-tarts do very well).

 ### Example 2: Silent Auction
-Every year Stuypulse does a Silent Auction, which is basically a fancy way of saying a raffle.
+Every year StuyPulse does a Silent Auction, which is basically a fancy way of saying a raffle.
 It's a highly profitable event for us, raising 2,500 a year for just one day's worth of effort, as well as doubling as a social function.
 The key again, is to keep the costs down and profit high.

 Here's what we invested:
 1. Location – we use our school cafeteria, which is free and large enough.
 Any large and preferably free place would do just as well.
 By using school space, or getting an event space donated, you are keeping the overhead cost down.
 That means more money in the bank at the end of the auction.